Join the Lab!

 Students are encouraged to conduct research for a thesis in their 2nd year, and our lab is a great place to conduct this research!

 We are actively recruiting PhD students.
-Because of the interdisciplinary nature of our program, and because Dr. Stark is affiliated with both the Program in Neuroscience and Program in Cognitive Science, we recruit students from a variety of backgrounds.
+Because of the interdisciplinary nature of our program, and because Dr. Stark is affiliated with the Program in Neuroscience, we recruit students from a variety of backgrounds.
 These backgrounds often include psychology, speech and hearing disorders / communication sciences, neuroscience, cognitive science, and linguistics.

 Indiana University is a wonderful place to do a PhD.
 We have state of the art facilities, including a 3T MRI, EEG system and Speech and Hearing Clinic.
 We offer competitive funding for PhD students, which may involve teaching, being a graduate teaching assistant, or funding through related programs (e.g. American Sign Language).
 We encourage PhD students to apply for their own funding (e.g. NIH, ASHFoundation) throughout their tenure here, and support is offered from the mentor.